Application Openings & Enrollment Deadlines for Fall 2023 Start Date

 All grade placements, program placements, and acceptance/denial/wait pool decisions from the Admissions Board are final and may not be appealed, discussed, or detailed.
 Thank you for understanding that the Admissions Process is a journey, and the Admissions Board thoughtfully and humbly works through this process.
 We are grateful for every family who joins us on this journey!

-Oak City Academy does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admission policies, scholarship, loan programs and other school administered programs.
+Oak City Academy does not discriminate on the basis of race, color, national and ethnic origin, or sex in administration of its educational policies, admission policies, scholarship, loan programs and other school administered programs.